 Of course you should choose organic bananas for this and be sure to wash them really well.
 If you want you can soak the bananas in a water-vinegar solution to try to get them as clean as possible before starting.

 Once you’ve cleaned the peels, simply shred them with a fork.
-I first tested this recipe the way that Chef Jana does it by simply frying the shredded peels in barbecue sauce but I felt that it needed a little something extra.
+I first tested this recipe the Brazilian way by simply frying the shredded peels in barbecue sauce but I felt that it needed a little something extra.